terror/mcgill.courses/README.md

 installed on your machine to spawn the various components the project needs to run locally.

-First, mount a local mongodb instance, see `.env.example` for what environment variables you'll need to set:
+First, mount a local mongodb instance with docker:

 ```bash
 $ docker compose up -d